pspete/psPAS/docs/collections/_commands/New-PASSession.md

 ### -type
 When using the version 10 API endpoint, specify the type of authentication to use.

+Valid values are:
+- CyberArk
+- LDAP
+- Windows
-Valid values are CyberArk, LDAP, Windows or RADIUS Windows is only a valid option for version 10.4 onward.
+  - only a valid option for version 10.4 onward.
+- RADIUS

 ```yaml
 Type: String